gjarzebak95/27052025/README.md

 curl -X POST APIURL -H "Content-Type: application/json" -d @payload.json

 CICD I will  just discuss during interview but it would be pretty standard plan trigger on upload , apply triggered on merge with manual approval

+by the way yes I know - should have used remote backed and give access to my github workflow to that bucket by setting up secrets in the repository  - trust me I know

+in my head it's enough that I know that I needed to do it and can do it / talk about it

+also I started this task at 5:30 today and it's 7:12 - I think 1.5hr of effort is fair enough

+thank you !